Course Catalog

 5 units

 An interdisciplinary survey of the cultural history of the Mexican people in both Mexico and the U.S. Southwest.
 Topics include literature, art, folklore, oral tradition, music, politics, as well as "everyday" cultural manifestations.
 Conducted in Spanish.
 May be counted toward fulfillment of upper-division major requirements for Latin American and Latino studies and language studies.
-(Formerly Spanish for Spanish Speakers 125.)
-Prerequisite(s): Spanish 6 or Spanish 56 or Spanish for Spanish Speakers 63 or Spanish for Heritage Speakers 6 or Spanish Placement Examination score of 70.
+Prerequisite(s): Span 6 or SPHS 6 or placement by assessment.
 (General Education Code(s): CC.)

 SPAN 199